Student Loans During Bankruptcy: What You Need To Know

 Studen Loan Bankruptcy

 The first thing to know about student loans during bankruptcy is discharging.
 A student loan debt during bankruptcy is unlikely but not impossible.
 This hasn’t always been the case.
 But for the last 15 years, student loan debts including private loans have been removed from dischargeability.
 One reason is that loaners believed it would be too simple for students to borrow money for a degree, graduate, and file for bankruptcy, degree in hand.
-Because of this, it is a more complicated process to get student loan debt discharged in bankruptcy.
+Because of this, it is a more complicated process to discharge student loan debt in bankruptcy.

 All hope, however, is not lost.
 Once bankruptcy is filed for, student loan payments are suspended.
 Other debts are suspended while the case is being investigated and until it is resolved.
 Time varies for Chapter 7 or Chapter 13 bankruptcy filing.
 An Adversary Proceeding, which is a lawsuit in bankruptcy court, can be filed when the borrower claims that repayment would pose undue hardship to the borrower.
 Then, the court will use the Brunner Test.